News from The Rhymers & author Andrew Buller

 The Rhymers release their first early learning book, Alphabet Rhymers.
 It teaches children their alphabet through the fun and colourful characters.
 Both the capital and little letter characters are on hand throughout the book.
 There are so many things to spot and discuss on each vibrant page.

-Author Andrew Buller is incredibly excited to have fulfilled his life’s dream – his first book is now in print!
+Author Andrew Buller is incredibly excited to have fulfilled his life-long dream – his first book is now in print!
 The Rhymers Vroom and Zoom has just been released.
 Follow the lives of these and many other characters in this rhyming alphabet series in the books to come.